-If you’re looking for the best bang for your buck on a $400 dollar gaming pc build then you should definitely check this build out.
+If you’re looking for the best $400 dollar gaming pc build for the money then you should definitely check this build out.
 This build is the most optimal when it comes to building a PC on a tight budget.

 Next-gen PC gaming is going to take quite a bit of GPU and CPU power to run for the long term.
 Although you’d get much more future proof power out of a $500 build, this build will do just fine for some of the games coming out this year.
 Just don’t expect to be able to run them on the higher graphics settings.